 Explaining LTV (loan-to-value)

 The easiest way of explaining LTV is with an example.
 If you hope to buy a property with a value of £400,000, and you have a deposit of £100,000, you will need a mortgage of £300,000. £300,000 is 75% of the value, therefore you own 25% of the equity and the LTV is 75%.

 Understanding risk when buying property in London

 Since 2008, most lenders are looking for LTVs of less than 80%.
-Harry Singh, estate agent at Henry Wiltshire Hayes, explains more.
+Henry Wiltshire’s estate agents in Hayes explain more.